A blog about hazard insurance by Daigle & Travers, Darien, Connecticut (203) 655-6974

 Do I need hazard insurance?

-Most mortgage loan providers require hazard insurance as part of your homeowner’s policy at a minimum, before they consider issuing a loan.
+Most mortgage loan providers require hazard insurance as part of your homeowner’s policy, at a minimum, before they consider issuing a loan.
 For this reason, hazard insurance is important to have.
 Ideally, you want enough hazard insurance to cover the costs of rebuilding your home.
 As a general rule of thumb, the larger (livable square footage) and more expensive or ornate your home is, the higher you should set your limit for hazard insurance.
 Please consult your insurance professional for guidance on coming to the most accurate number.

-Hazard insurance will also not cover against all storms and all damaged, stolen, or destroyed valuables.
+Hazard insurance may not cover against all storms and all damaged, stolen, or destroyed valuables.
 For example, if you live in a high-risk area for a particular type of storm, you may need to purchase separate insurance for this.
 Also, if you have very expensive valuables, such as fine art, or even highly regarded sentimental items, these might not be protected under hazard insurance and it may be beneficial to you to purchase a separate “floater” or a personal articles policy.

 Would you settle for less?